 Alumni and friends of the college help support an exciting teaching, research, and service mission:

-- Dr. Pat Halbur holds the Dr. Stephen G. Juelsgaard Interim Dean's Chair in Veterinary Medicine
+- Dr. Dan Grooms holds the Dr. Stephen G. Juelsgaard Dean's Chair in Veterinary Medicine

 - Dr. Al Jergens holds the Donn E. and Beth M. Bacon Professorship in Small Animal Medicine and Surgery

-- Dr. Anumantha Kanthasamy holds the W.E.
-Lloyd Chair in Neurotoxicology
+- Dr. Anumantha Kanthasamy holds the Lloyd Endowed Chair and Eminent Scholar in Veterinary Medicine

 - Dr. Locke Karriker holds the Dr. Douglas and Ann Gustafson Professorship for Teaching Excellence in Veterinary Medicine